About Us

 After her time in the shelters, she started working in animal medicine to gain more experience.
 Nearly 10 years ago, Audrey discovered a massive colony of cats living at a jetty in Mission Bay.
 She contacted FCC, who teamed up with ECAR and helped her TNR 80 cats and rescue numerous kittens.
 Together, Audrey and FCC created the “Jetty Cats Project,” a managed colony that now has fewer than 30 cats!

 Audrey spent the next five years volunteering with FCC through their spay/neuter clinics and TNR projects.
 Five years later, she joined the FCC Board of Directors and also accepted the position of clinic supervisor.
+Now with 10 years working with Feral Cat Coalition, Audrey serves as our Director of Operations.
 Audrey is very passionate about the mission of FCC and believes we are the true underdogs in animal welfare.

 In her spare time, Audrey is a diehard San Diego Gulls and Anaheim Ducks hockey fan.